DS4PS/cpp-526-sum-2020/schedule.md

 <br>

-## Introduce yourself to the class
+## Introduce Yourself to the Class

 We will be using a discussion board called YellowDig for this course.
 Introduce yourself to the class and share a bit about: